Gyja/Gyja.github.io/index.md

 # About XLCloud

-XLcloud has the battle scars and the experience to help you with your Cloud adoption.
+XLcloud is here help you with your Cloud adoption.
 We were not born in the cloud.
-We are much older than the cloud and all the unique transformations that AWS can bring to your organisation.
+Our experience is much older than the cloud and all that that AWS can deliver.

-As a result, we are able to work with more than the modern DNB (Digital Native Business) but our experiance allows us to work with the Enterprises in this world.
-We can help with all those questions and approaches including - "How do I step into the cloud when I am already running a $100 million dollar company on prem?"
+Our experiances range from the Global Enterprises to startups.
+From cloud native to on premisis customers.

+We can help with all those questions and approaches around how make best use of Amazon Web Services.

+We offer prescriptive, passionate, honest and transparent advice.
+We only focus on AWS, however we are not an AWS Partner.

+XlCloud is an independent which allows us to remain impartial at all times.

 # Our Focus

 We focus on three key areas of cloud, specifically AWS:

-## Cost optimisation / FinOps
+## Cost optimisation

-* Business model understanding
+* Business model
 * Bill review
 * Architecture review
 * Right sizing
 * Pricing models

-We are specialists in the field of finding areas for cost optimisation.
-From “low hanging fruit” to purchase plans (RI's/Savings Plans/EDP's) all the way to supporting you with contract negotiation with Amazon that will bring you significant savings allowing you to focus on your the business and customers.
+We are specialists in the field of cost optimisation.
+From “low hanging fruit” to purchase plans all the way to supporting you working directly with AWS.

 ## Cloud Transformation